-68. This is so because the Town permits a property owner to do virtually anything else to a tree on his or her property-cut it down, prune it, paint it, decorate it garishly, attach a hammock to it, or build a tree house in it; everything except use it to engage in constitutionally protected speech.

-69. "Despite the expressly neutral intent, a more exacting review reveals" that the Defendants only materially limit a property owner's use of a tree when it is being used as a means of free expression.31
+it down, prune it, paint it, decorate it garishly, attach a hammock to it, or build a tree house in it; everything except use it to engage in constitutionally protected speech.
+"Despite the expressly neutral intent, a more exacting review reveals" that the Defendants are only materially limiting a property owner's use of a tree when it is being used as a means of free expression.28

-70. Accordingly, the Town Sign Ordinance ban on posting signs on trees is not substantially justified by its stated purposes, particularly in light of the numerous unregulated uses to which they may be put.

-71. The limitation therefore constitutes an arbitrary impairment of a "venerable medium for expressing political, social and commercial ideas" that impermissibly infringes constitutionally protected speech.32
+Accordingly, the Town Sign Ordinance ban on posting signs on trees is not substantially justified by its stated purposes, particularly in light of the numerous unregulated uses to which they may be put.
+The limitation therefore constitutes an arbitrary impairment of a "venerable medium for expressing political, social and commercial ideas" that impermissibly infringes constitutionally protected speech.29